ZeroWave022/MusicVision/README.md

 MusicVision can now be run by executing `app.py` with Python.

 # License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the [Apache License 2.0](https://github.com/ZeroWave022/MusicVision/blob/main/LICENSE).

 # Acknowledgements
-This projects is in no way associated with Spotify or any other streaming services.
+This project or its author(s) are in no way associated with Spotify or any other streaming services.
 The Spotify API is used in accordance with the [Spotify Developer Terms](https://developer.spotify.com/terms/).